thirt33n/Do-To/README.md

 # Do-To
-Do-To is a daily task managing App made using React-Native and Firebase
+Do-To is a daily task managing App made using React-Native and Firebase.

+## You can create your account and login to your add your own tasks

+The Authentication and Storage Services are provided by the Firestore cloud and can be accessed from any android device.